-- If you have installed Anti-virus or any security software, please disable it for a while.
+- If you have installed anti-virus software or any security software, please disable it for a while.

 Sometimes users get the PIT partition error while flashing firmware using Odin.
-This issue is often caused by a faulty USB cable /port which results in connection problems during the flashing process.
+This issue is often caused by a faulty USB cable or port, which results in connection problems during the flashing process.

-- First of all, you need to download PIT file and Stock firmware for your device.
+- First of all, you need to download the PIT file and stock firmware for your device.
 You can use Google search to find the PIT file for your model number.

 - Connect your phone in Download Mode (HOLD Volume Down+Home Button+Power)